lrdj/humansystems.io/education.md

 We've set up Human Systems Ltd as a studio for prototyping real-world services and digital+analog devices with the intention of crowdsourcing the better outcomes to market.

-Service design was never meant to mean digital-only so hopefully we'll have real physical devices in your hands soon:-).
+Service design was never meant to mean digital-only so hopefully we'll have real physical devices in your hands soon:-)